Compare quotes from our trusted insurance partners:

 What is builders’ insurance?

-Builders’ insurance (the many types of cover available to registered building practitioners) helps cover the cost of common risks, such as negligence claims, property damage, lost tools, and more.
+Builders’ insurance is the cover options available to registered building practitioners and construction trades to help protect their business finances and assets.
+It helps cover the cost of common risks—such as negligence claims, property damage, and lost tools—depending on the policies you choose.

 Mistakes and accidents happen even to the best builders, but even a small error could create expensive bills for your business.
 That’s why many registered building practitioners choose business insurance to help them manage indemnity claims, on-site injuries, replacing damaged tools, and other unplanned bills.